 Piers has been a Trustee since 2014.

-Emir is Managing Director of 360 Change Consulting Ltd specialising in transformational change.
-The majority of his career was spent at the Sunday Times as Associate Managing Editor, responsible for the finances of this £120M organisation.
+Emir is a Consultant specialising in transformational change.
+The majority of his career was spent at the Sunday Times as Associate Managing Editor of this leading Sunday Paper.

 He is a Magistrate for the Central London Bench for both the adult and family Courts.
 He is also a Commissioner for the Judicial Appointment Commission, which selects candidates for judicial office in Courts and tribunals.

-Emir sits on a number of Boards, to include British Basketball, the governing body of Basketball in the UK and as a Governor at St Georges University Hospitals.
+Emir sits on a number of Boards to include Lambeth Clinical Commissioning Group and the Honours Committee.
 In the recent past he has sat on the Boards of London Metropolitan University and The Royal Parks Agency amongst others.

 Emir has been a Trustee since 2014.